 That is why I support opportunity scholarships for students attending struggling schools.
 I also believe parents should choose the best environment in which their student can learn.
 Alternate schooling methods that show themselves to be effective must be offered to all Tennessee students and parents.

 Another foundational principal from America’s beginnings is local control of schools.
 Federal curriculum and federal standards are an affront to the Constitution of the United States.
 While we need comparative analytics to evaluate the effectiveness of our instruction, we do not need political ideology inserted into our classrooms.
+We must keep Common Core out of Tennessee.

 Finally, there is a human tendency to teach to the test.
 As a physician, I’ve taken a lot of tests in the course of training.
 While having a teacher teach the test always seemed like a great idea at the time, it did me an injustice.
 Elements of the curriculum often get left out in these situations.
 Our educational system must focus on the curriculum and not the test.